sergiobpapplus/custom_swmm_api/README.md

 > As python is case-sensitive this API is also case-sensitive, but SWMM is case-insensitive.
 > This is important for the naming of the objects.
-> For example, you could create a junction 'a' and 'A' with this API, but SWMM would only
+> For example, you could create a junction 'a' and 'A' with this API, but SWMM would only consider one and ignore the other.

 ---

 This documentation will be continuously extended and enhanced.
-If you have any question, don't hesitate to write the author and email of create an issue on GitLab or GitHub.
+If you have any question, don't hesitate to write the author and email or create an issue on GitLab or GitHub.

 MORE INFORMATION COMING SOON